The no-nonsense guide to weeding your garden easily

 You can minimise weeds.
 You can get the most effective weeding tools (see below).
 But whether you spray everything with the most powerful chemicals or smother every inch of your garden in weed suppressing membrane, you will still get weeds back.

-But you usually cover it with gravel for paths or, say, bark mulch in border.
-Dust and weed seeds settle in that.
+But if you cover it with gravel or bark mulch, dust and weed seeds settle in that.
 Annual weeds are blown in by the wind and grow on top.

 Weeds can also pop up around the sides of a light excluding mulch.
 And if you cut holes in it to plant, then weeds will grow out of the holes with the plants.